goshacmd/sleek/README.md

 ### Maximum

 It finds the maximum numeric value for a given property.
 All non-numeric values are ignored.
-If none of property values are numeric, the exception will be raised.
+If none of property values are numeric, nill will be returned.

 ```ruby
 sleek.queries.maximum(:bucket, params)